Short Selling With Leverage: All You Need to Know

 • Shorting a stock, a forex pair, or a cryptocurrency has to be done through a margin account where leverage is provided by your broker to sell contracts to the marketplace.

-• Short selling works by first borrowing contracts from your broker, then selling these contracts to another trader (or market maker), and then buying them back later at a lower price at a profit.
+• Short selling works by first borrowing contracts from your broker, then selling these contracts to another trader or market maker, and later buying them back.
+If the price has dropped you realize a profit.
+If the price has risen you realize a loss.

 • It is not possible to initiate a short position without margin simply because there are no contracts to sell.
 Short selling without borrowed contracts would mean that you simply sell what you already own and that is the same as dumping your holdings.
 The process of shorting a position happens automatically on behalf of your broker.